-We shall present our knowledge to a wider audience in order to maximize impact, organizing major exhibitions on the "European Qur'an" to be held at reputed cultural institutions in Europe.
+We shall present our knowledge to a wider audience in order to maximize impact, organizing major exhibitions on the "European Qur'an" at the British Library in London, at the Musée d'Histoire de Nantes, la Biblioteca Nacional de España in Madrid and the Hungarian National Museum in Budapest.
 Alongside these exhibitions, we will develop educational digital material and we are planning events that will bring together Muslim and non-Muslim citizens and residents to discuss and reflect upon the European Qur'an.
 EuQu will challenge both traditional perceptions of the Qur'anic text and well-established ideas about European religious and cultural identities.
 At the same time, our project will address most pressing and current issues in Europe and promises to open new perspectives on our multi-religious societies.
+For these reasons, it is a high-risk, high-gain endeavour.

-Our project will be able to profit from and build upon a number of studies published in recent years, some of which written by project members.
-These studies, while of highest scholarly quality, provide a fragmented picture of European attempts to collect and translate the Qur'an.
+Our project will be able to profit from and build upon a number of studies published in recent years, some of which written by project members These studies, while of highest scholarly quality, provide a fragmented picture of European attempts to collect and translate the Qur'an.
 They are generally focused on the study of individual actors or endeavours, or limited to specific linguistic, national and religious traditions.
 Our collaborative project will move the study of the European Qur'an across chronological, disciplinary, linguistic, and religious boundaries in order to understand it as a pan-European phenomenon.
 The groundbreaking nature of our project rests on the fact that we approach the history and development of the European Qur'an from a holistic, interdisciplinary perspective.
 While working closely together, our four teams will bring a set of diverse but complementary skills, methodological approaches and disciplinary backgrounds to the task.
 This will allow us to conceptualize and study, for the first time, the European history of the Qur'an in an interdisciplinary, multilingual, and multicultural perspective over the European longue durée.

-While this is a completely new and innovative way of conceptualizing the history of the Qur'an, our project builds on a number of recent studies which frame the Qur'an as part of European heritage.
+While this is a completely new and innovative way of conceptualizing the history of the Qur'an, our project builds on a number of recent studies which frame the Our'an as part of European heritage.
 Particularly, it takes inspiration from Angelika Neuwirth's groundbreaking Corpus Coranicum project, which emphasizes the place of the Qur'an in the cultural history of Europe by seeing it as a product of the late antique Romano-Persian world.
 A number of recent studies have improved our understanding of the role that the Qur'an plays in European religious, intellectual and cultural life.
 They provide insight into the changing European attitudes and technical abilities to deal with the complex linguistic and theological dimensions of the Qur'an.
 They have also started to uncover the many ways in which European interaction with the Qur'an is related to inter-Christian religious, political and scholarly debates.
 Groundbreaking both in its philological rigor and historical breadth is Hartmut Bobzin's 1995 study of the Qur'an during the Reformation.
-Bobzin's panorama of Qur'an translations in the context of early modern confessional conflict is flanked by two equally compelling studies: Thomas E. Burman's Reading the Our'an in Latin Christendom, 1140-1560 (2007) and Ziad Elmarsafy's The Enlightenment Qur'an (2009).
-The book by Alexander Bevilacqua on The Republic of Arabic Letters (2018) promises to shed new light on the continuities and discontinuities in European interaction with Arabic culture and Muslim religion from the 15th to the early 19th century.
+Bobzin's panorama of Qur'an translations in the context of early modern confessional conflict is flanked by two equally compelling studies: Thomas E. Burman's Reading the Qur'an in Latin Christendom, 1140-1560 (2007) and Ziad Elmarsafy's The Enlightenment Our'an (2009).
+The book by Alexander Bevilacqua on The Republic of Arabic Letters (2018) promises to shed new light on the continuities and dis-continuities in European interaction with Arabic culture and Muslim religion from the 15th to the early 19th century.